Stephen Duke-McKenna: Club career

 He was raised in Everton youth teams, joining aged 11 and made one bench appearance for the senior team on 7 December 2017 in a Europa League game against Apollon Limassol.

 On 15 June 2018, he signed a pro contract with Bolton Wanderers.
 He played in the Professional Development League for Bolton Wanderers Development Squad in the 2018–19 season.

 On 27 August 2019 Duke-McKenna signed for Queens Park Rangers and will be part of the Development squad.

 He joined Hemel Hempstead Town on a one-month loan deal in October 2020.

 On 17 April 2021, he made his Queens Park Rangers debut in a 2–1 away win against Middlesbrough, coming on as a substitute in the 86th minute.

 On 21 January 2022, Duke–McKenna joined National League side Torquay United on loan for the remainder of the 2021–22 season.

+On 1 September 2022, Duke-McKenna joined League Two club Leyton Orient on a season-long loan deal.

+In January 2024, he joined Sutton United in League Two on loan for the remainder of the season.
+He scored his first two goals for the club and also registered an assist on the final day of the season in a 4-4 draw with MK Dons, a result which confirmed Sutton's relegation.

+On 20 May 2024, QPR announced he would leave the club in the summer when his contract expired.

+On 17 June 2024, Duke-McKenna signed for League Two side Harrogate Town on a two-year contract.

-International
+International career

 He was called up to the Guyana national football team in October 2018.
 He made his debut for Guyana on 20 November 2018 in a CONCACAF Nations League qualifier against French Guiana as a 74th-minute substitute for Colin Nelson. on 30 May 2019, Duke-Mckenna was named to Guyana's squad for the 2019 CONCACAF Gold Cup.